Transcription and Recognition of Italian Parliamentary Speeches Using Vision-Language Models: Introduction

 The recent emergence of Vision-Language Models (VLMs) offers a promising alternative to pipeline-based methods.
 VLMs jointly process visual and textual information through unified architectures, enabling end-to-end reasoning about document layout, content, and semantics.
 Specialised models such as \texttt{dots.ocr}~\citep{li2025dotsocrmultilingualdocumentlayout} have demonstrated strong performance on document layout analysis and text recognition, while general-purpose models like \texttt{Qwen2.5-VL}~\citep{qwen} provide complementary capabilities in semantic understanding and contextual inference.
 To date, however, the potential of these models for the digitisation and annotation of historical parliamentary documents remains largely unexplored.

-In this paper, we present a pipeline for the automatic transcription, semantic segmentation, and entity linking of Italian parliamentary speeches based on Vision-Language Models.
+In this paper, we present a pipeline for the automatic transcription, semantic segmentation, and entity linking of Italian parliamentary speeches based on Vision-Language Models\footnote{The code developed for this study is openly available at \url{https://github.com/umilISLab/trips}}.
 Unlike previous approaches, our method leverages the visual layout of documents alongside their textual content, enabling more accurate transcription and richer semantic annotation.
 We evaluate the proposed pipeline against IPSA on its released benchmark, assessing both OCR quality and speaker tagging accuracy.

 The remainder of this paper is organised as follows.
 Section~\ref{sec:related-work} reviews prior work on parliamentary corpora and vision-language models.
 Section~\ref{sec:methodology} describes the proposed pipeline in detail.
 Section~\ref{sec:evaluation} presents the experimental evaluation and discusses the results.
 Finally, Section~\ref{sec:conclusion} summarises the contributions and outlines directions for future work.